haakonst/elixir-todo-workshop/README.md

 # iex -S mix
 ```

-This will let you invoke functions in the modules of your applications.
+This will let you invoke functions in the modules of your application.
 For example, to get the URL of the index page:
 ```
 iex(1)> ElixirTodoWorkshopWeb.Router.Helpers.page_url(ElixirTodoWorkshopWeb.Endpoint, :index)
 "http://localhost:4000/"